 Gowest undertook a SGH geochemical survey in 2009 on the Frankfield Block.
 The technique is marketed by Activation Laboratories (ActLabs) of Ancaster, ON.
-The results of the survey have been discussed in some detail previously.
+The results of the survey have been discussed in some detail previously in Chapter 6, and specifically in the following items within this chapter.
 The results of the survey are not particularly useful by themselves and further follow-up work is required.
 As with the airborne magnetic survey, little follow-up has occurred because all of the Gowest effort has gone into the drill testing of the Bradshaw Deposit.